UCLL-PR2/exercises/todo/functional-programming/04-lambdas/assignment.md

 In essence, it's a throw-away function.
 We don't even bother naming it.

+Note that lambdas can only be used for very simple functions: the lambda's body is limited to a single expression.
+This is a Python-specific limitation: for nontrivial logic, the language wants you to define a named function using `def`.

 ## Task

 Write the following functions, relying on lambdas and on the helper classes/functions provided in `util.py`: